 During SUMR, Madamidola is working on two SUMR projects, both within the Palliative and Advanced Illness Research Center.
 With Dr. Katherine Courtright, she will focus on improving the quality of the dying experience for terminally ill patients in hospitals.
 The goal of the project is to identify factors that influence the quality of dying and death among patients with acute respiratory failure.
 With Dr. Joanna Hart, she will be using qualitative data to explore how to better support young people who are caretakers for older adults who require constant assistance.

-At Cornell, Elizabeth is a fellow for the Health Design Innovations Lab, a member of the Global Health Student Advisory Board, and is also on the executive board for a club, Healthy Futures, which explores the intersection between health care, hospitality, and design.
-In Elizabeth’s free time, she loves to go on bike rides, bake desserts, watch Architectural Digest videos, and practice her German language skills.
+At Cornell, Madamidola is a fellow for the Health Design Innovations Lab, a member of the Global Health Student Advisory Board, and is also on the executive board for a club, Healthy Futures, which explores the intersection between health care, hospitality, and design.
+In her free time, she loves to go on bike rides, bake desserts, watch Architectural Digest videos, and practice her German language skills.